-"choosing Before successor," an organization must first identify and rank all the mission critical positions requiring potential а successor and a process to identify/develop a potential successor.
-Obviously the key executives (CEO, CFO, COO, Division President, Regional Executive, Department Head and Executive Specialists) should be among the top ranked positions.
-Real estate Boards of Directors and leaders must determine the organization's critical roles and whether their
+Before "choosing a successor," an organization must first identify and rank all the mission critical positions requiring a potential successor and process to identify/develop а potential successor.
+Obviously the kev executives (CEO, CFO, COO.
+Division President.
+Regional Executive, Department Head and Executive Specialists) should be among the top ranked positions.
+Real estate Boards of Directors and leaders must determine the organization's critical roles and whether their current second- and third-level incumbents or potential successors should be considered as possible successor.
+Which individuals have zero, limited or high potential?